gchrbn/.github/profile/README.md

 # My Apps

-A suite of apps developed by myself, that I use daily.
+A set of apps that I developed and use daily.

 # Contribution

 Currently, there is no public repository to contribute to.

-You can follow me to be notified when there is public repository you can contribute to.
+You can follow me to be notified when there is a repository you can contribute to.